RyotaUshio/obsidian-pdf-plus/.github/CONTRIBUTING.md

 ### General Guidelines

-Create an issue before submitting a pull request (except for trivial bug fixes or typo corrections).
+Create an issue before submitting a pull request.
 This helps us discuss your proposal before any major work is done.

 ### How to build the plugin